Lia-C/restyle-encoder/README.md

 sudo unzip ninja-linux.zip -d /usr/local/bin/
 sudo update-alternatives --install /usr/bin/ninja ninja /usr/local/bin/ninja 1 --force
 ```
-### 1) Usage for CloneGAN script, which will return 6 output images similar to the input image:
+### 1) Usage for CloneGAN script:

 `!python cloneGAN.py --image_path='/content/restyle-encoder/notebooks/images/face_img.jpg' --network='/content/restyle_psp_ffhq_encode.pt' --output_path="/content/test_out/out.jpg" `

 ####Arguments:
 `--image_path`: Target image file to project to.
 Required.
+Note: This MUST be an image of a human face.
+The face-alignment portion of this script will error out if there is not face recognized in the photo.
 `--output_path`: Output FILE path.
 The output images will be saved with {0,1,2,3,4,5} appended to the filename.
 Required.
 `--network`: The network file of the StyleGAN encoder.
 Will default to `pretrained_models/restyle_psp_ffhq_encode.pt` if not supplied.
 `--NUM_OUTPUT_IMAGES`: Number of output images / steps to take.
 Defaults to 6.